mahanna90/reactomon-mahanna90/README.md

 - I use axios for fetching data from the API
 - I use React context for persisting user data through pages
 - I use drag n drop to "catch" pokemons

+### Requirements / installation

+- As package manager `npm` is required.
+- Dependencies are included in the `package.json` file.
+- After cloning the project, dependencies can be installed with `npm install` command.
+- For info about how to run the project with npm please see the description below.

 ### Main features